PAY RANGE: 15

 Programs the main computer to system interface field instrumentation to the computer using a keyboard and basic language; sets up input, type of signals, outputs, and locations; draws and updates configuration diagrams; modifies electronic equipment to accept digital signals; modifies shunts on power control boards to receive various types of signals, digital and analog; identifies and replaces faulty power control boards.

-Inspects, calibrates, tests, adjusts, flushes, cleans, lubricates and repairs analog and digital electronically, electrically, hydraulically and pneumatically activated meters, gauges and instruments used to indicate, sense, record, transmit and control operating conditions such as pressure, temperature, flow, volume and level.
+Inspects, calibrates, tests, adjusts, flushes, cleans, lubricates, maintains and repairs analog and digital electronically, electrically, hydraulically and pneumatically activated meters, gauges and other instruments used to indicate, sense, record, transmit and control operating conditions such as pressure, temperature, flow, volume and level; uses multiple types of handheld meters to troubleshoot, repair, and calibrate equipment; uses personal computer or mobile devices to set up Programmable Logic Controllers, to calibrate meters, and to program other interfaces.

 Street Electronic Systems Specialty